sidgan/sidgan.github.com/_posts/2015-02-13-ShanghAI II.md

 </li>
 <ul>
 <li>
-Supervisor controller obtains information about robots and cubes absolute position from the controller program and transmits this information to the robot.
-Hence, keeps track of several robots simultaneously.
+Supervisor controller obtains information about robots' and cubes' absolute position from the controller program and transmits this information to the robot.
+Hence, it keeps track of several robots simultaneously.
 </li>
 <li>
 This communication enables the robots to understand how they should manoeuvre their movement to get to the appropriate cube at the right location.